 Ahoy matey!
-Gasparilla race weekend is here, and if you’re one of the thousands of runners planning to storm Bayshore Boulevard, you may be doing more than getting a good workout.
+Gasparilla race weekend is almost here, and if you’re one of the thousands of runners planning to storm Bayshore Boulevard, you may be doing more than getting a good workout.
 Did you know that regular running may lower the risk of several types of cancer, especially of the colon, breast and uterus?

 According to the National Cancer Institute, exercise has numerous beneficial biological effects on the body, which may contribute to a reduced risk of cancer by:

 - Lowering the levels of hormones, such as insulin and estrogen, and of certain growth factors that have been associated with cancer development and progression

 - Helping to prevent obesity and decreasing the harmful effects of obesity, particularly the development of insulin resistance (failure of the body’s cells to respond to insulin)

 - Improving immune system function

 - Altering the metabolism of bile acids, resulting in decreased exposure of the gastrointestinal tract to these suspected carcinogens

 - Reducing the amount of time it takes for food to travel through the digestive system, which decreases gastrointestinal tract exposure to possible carcinogens

 So how much exercise is enough?
 As a general rule of thumb, try to get a minimum of 30 to 60 minutes of moderate to vigorous physical activity at least five times a week.

 What if you’re being treated for cancer?
 Many patients naturally slow down and become less active for a variety of reasons — including fatigue, illness, stress and depression — and tend to remain sedentary after finishing treatment.
 But taking it easy is not a good way to promote long-term health, say Moffitt experts.
 It’s important to talk with your physician who can recommend the best fitness approach for you and help you get started as soon as possible.